Manchester City Football Club,

-All tickets are sold subject to availability, loyalty point requirements and any specific sales criteria set by MCFC or the away club.
+All tickets are sold subject to availability, Ticket Point requirements and any specific sales criteria set by MCFC or the away club.
 For further ticket details on each fixture, please visit Man City's Tickets and Travel page.
-Applicants must state whether they require a wheelchair space or an ambulant ticket and whether they require a ticket for an assistant.
+Applicants must state whether they require a wheelchair space or an ambulant ticket and whether they require a ticket for a personal assistant.

 For information on season cards, membership or purchasing a matchday ticket please visit the Manchester City Website

 Home supporters have 231 spaces for wheelchair users available to them positioned across all areas of the stadium with ground level access to level 1 or lift access to levels 2 and 3.
 21 spaces for wheelchair users can be found in the away section for away supporters in level 1 to the rear of the away section of seating.

 *additional provision where there is an increased visiting supporter capacity for domestic Cup Matches.

 Please note: that whilst every effort is made to allocate assistant seats adjacent to the wheelchair bay, some stadium seating constraints may apply and as such, the assistant seat will be allocated in the closest available location.
 For example, there may be 3 wheelchair bays, then 3 assistant seats.
 Places for other disabled supporters are unlimited.
 MCFC will work with the supporter to find them the best seats depending on their requirements.
 To make arrangements, please call 00 44 (0) 161 444 1894 ( option 1,1,1).